theluqmn/CMS/readme.md

 # CMS - Crypto Mining Simulator

+## I am working on major overhauls, and have it pushed here.
+For working versions, head over to releases!

 My JavaScript side project, a Kaboom.js-based crypto mining simulator game.
 Not realistic.

 ## How it works